The Crucifixion of the King of Glory is the perfect read for Holy Week.

 - Palm Sunday is the only day Jesus was publicly acknowledged as the Messiah.

-- One of the (many) reasons the Pharisees dismissed Jesus as a rabbi is because he never attended a rabbinical school or studied under a well-known rabbi.
-Instead, he lived in an obscure village building things.
+- The Pharisees dismissed Jesus as a rabbi because he never attended a rabbinical school or studied under a rabbi.
+Instead, he lived in an obscure village, building things.

 - Jerusalem’s temple was the largest temple complex in the entire world.